-Plus, by renting from your own limited liability company (LLC), you can also capture depreciation and, hopefully, gain some appreciation upon the sale of your property, neither of which you could ever do by remaining a Tenant with your current Landlord.
+Plus, by renting from your own limited liability company (LLC), you can also capture depreciation and, hopefully, gain some appreciation upon the future sale of your property, neither of which you could ever do by remaining a Tenant with your current Landlord.

 For some Tenants, this can turn out to be a no-brainer.
 Read on to see why.

 Before reading further, though, you need to know that the upper limit for most Buyers on an SBA 504 Loan is $5,000,000 for Office/Flex Users and $5,500,000 for Manufacturers.